 The works, carried out at Worthy Down on behalf of the Defence Infrastructure Organisation (DIO), are a major development in the Ministry of Defence (MoD) strategy to modernise the Defence estate to upgrade facilities for service personnel.

 As part of the comprehensive £250 million programme, Skanska constructed 26 new buildings, alongside the refurbishment of existing facilities.
-The buildings ranged from a state-of-the-art learning environment at the Defence College of Logistics, Policing and Administration, medical and dental facilities to upgraded single living accommodation for more than a thousand people.
+The buildings, designed by HLM Architects, ranged from a state-of-the-art learning environment at the Defence College of Logistics, Policing and Administration, medical and dental facilities to upgraded single living accommodation for more than a thousand people.
 Skanska completed fit out of the buildings, providing mechanical and electrical engineering and public health services to deliver spaces boasting smart design centred around the user, maximising daylight, ventilation and temperature control.